jkhurdan/A11yTraining/WebContent/AriaLandmarks.md

 <header>, <nav>, <main>, <section>, <aside>, <footer>
 ```
 These should correspond to the regions on your page:

 ![image](https://github.com/user-attachments/assets/ae9dd2ea-1d98-49da-b961-1ef5e106f56a)

-It is common for you to have multiple navigations, sections, and sometimes side items.
-For these it's important that you are providing a usable label so that the end user can descern one element from the other.
+It is common for you to have multiple navigation, sections, and sometimes side items.
+For these it's important that you are providing a usable label so that the end user can discern one element from the other.

 In the example below we've code two navigation items
 ```html